espocrm/documentation/docs/administration/formula.md

 `array\unique(LIST)`

-Removes duplicates in the LIST and returna a new array. (as of v7.1.0)
+Removes duplicates in the LIST and returns a new array. (as of v7.1.0)

 Example: